• Home

 • Intensity - Do not over-light an area with excess "lumens."
 This saves money and energy.
 Reflected light off the ground and other surfaces can also contribute to light pollution, so it is important to use only enough light to do what is actually needed.

 • Color - Use lighting which is "warm-white."
 This light is not as harsh and is scattered by the atmosphere less than “cool” blue-white light, and protects our health - and the night sky - much better.
-A "color temperature" of 2700 K or less is ideal.
+A "color temperature" of 2200 K or less is ideal.

 • Controlled Period of Illumination - Shut off lights when not needed.
-Turn off lights when not in use, and incorporate timers or motion sensors which improve security and also save money and energy.
+Turn off lights when not in use, and incorporate automatic timers or motion sensors which improve security and also save money and energy.

 Picture